brennv/flask-app/README.md

 # flask-app

 Example app for testing continuous integration workflows.
-The flask app connects to a [redis](http://redis.io/) instance and serves a simple visit counter and reveals the hostname of the serving container.
+The flask app connects to a [redis](http://redis.io/) instance and displays a simple visit counter and the hostname of the docker container serving the app.

 ## Getting started